The IRS is looking for a new strategy to crack down on crypto traders. The headlines have been all over the crypto news, from Forbes to Coindesk.

 Once we put it together along with a cover letter, we have what we are going to send to the IRS.
 We are going to send the whole packet to the IRS.

-All the interactions with the IRS are free if you are already a subscriber to CryptoTaxAudit when you get an IRS letter.
-However, all our communications with you, the client are billable hours.
-We empower you to choose how to minimize or maximize your time in that process.
+All the interactions with the IRS are free if you are already an Audit Defense Member of CryptoTaxAudit when you get an IRS letter.

 What Else Do Crypto Traders Get With CryptoTaxAudit?

 Also included is all the tax law research where we research the tax law and code to find our angle of attack.
 That is included as well, and it is a valuable service.
 We understand the tax law, the court cases, we do research, we hire outside lawyers to do additional research when we need to.
-That’s the expensive work if you hired a lawyer, and with CryptoTaxAudit that is all free.
+That’s the expensive work if you hired a lawyer, and for Audit Defense Members at CryptoTaxAudit that is all free.

 Approximately 14 million taxpayers (roughly 10% of all taxpayers) owe money to the IRS.
 They are on payment plans, or they are being audited to get on payment plans.